raspberrypilearning/generic-scratch-add-costume/en/step_1.md

   ![choose location](images/choose_location.png)

+- To import multiple costumes, you can hold down shift while you are selecting them, then click on *OK* when you are finished.

 - If you wish to delete the imported costume, select it an click on the small cross in the top right hand corner

 	![delete costume](images/delete_costume.png)